jublo/codebird-js/README.md

 Tweets, and timelines grouped, simplified, and stripped of unnecessary repetition.

-Never care about the OAuth signing specialities and the JSON POST body for POST collections/entries/curate.json.
+Never care about the OAuth signing specialities and the JSON POST body for POST and PUT calls to these special APIs.
 Codebird takes off the work for you and will always send the correct Content-Type automatically.

-Find out more about the [Collections API](https://dev.twitter.com/rest/collections/about) in the Twitter API docs.
+Find out more about the [Collections API](https://developer.twitter.com/en/docs/tweets/curate-a-collection/overview/about_collections) in the Twitter API docs.
+More information on the [Direct Messages API](https://developer.twitter.com/en/docs/direct-messages/api-features) and the [Account Activity API](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview) is available there as well.

-Here’s a sample for adding a tweet using that API method:
+Here’s a sample for adding a Tweet using the Collections API:

 ```javascript
 cb.__call(